 Cabinet Knob Placement for Appliances

 If you plan to integrate your new appliances into your cabinetry, you’d have to consider the knob placements as well.
-We don’t recommend using regular hardware for this installation because it’s inevitable that they’re not designed to carry the mass of appliance doors.
+I don’t recommend using regular hardware for this installation because it’s inevitable that they’re not designed to carry the mass of appliance doors.

 When you go shopping for knobs and pulls, you’ll notice that there’s a section dedicated to appliance pulls.
 Like regular ones, this type of hardware varies depending on the appliances in question.
 For example, the appliance pull for refrigerators may seem like typical hardware, but they’re obviously sturdier and a lot thicker in construction.